 We regularly feedback this information to parents and students and the main ways of doing this are:

 Each Year Group in school receives an annual report made up of: 4-5 half termly data reports and 1 full report.
 The half termly data reports contain the student targets, a current attainment or predicted grade and an effort grade.
 The Full Reports also contain a teacher comment.
-The Learning Gateway also provides parents and students with information about attendance, behaviour and pastoral achievements as well as the timetable.
-Parents and students can access the Learning Gateway at any time to see this “live” data.
+Parent App also provides parents and students with information about attendance, behaviour and pastoral achievements as well as the timetable.
+Parents and students can access the Parent App at any time to see this “live” data.